By Namit Arora

 ‘Bravo.
 Is this the secret of your rapid climb on the Asia-Pacific management ladder?’

-Two drinks later, the moose-hunting sales director’s eyes have turned bloodshot.
-His expletives have multiplied, as have his lustful stares at a young waitress.
+Two more drinks later, Joe-the-moose-hunter’s eyes have turned bloodshot.
+His expletives have multiplied, as have his lustful stares at a young and shapely waitress.
 Chomping on rare cuts, his chin is slick with grease.
-His plate is heaped with bones and streaked with red.
-Ved, suddenly nauseated, excuses himself, rushes to the men’s room and throws up.
-Bits of rice, beans, salsa and chips he ate for lunch come gushing out.

-After the meal, the sales director inquires about post-dinner entertainment: how about a gentlemen’s club?
+His plate is heaped with bones and streaked with red, a sight that nauseates Ved.
+After the meal, Joe inquires about post-dinner entertainment: how about a gentlemen’s club?

 ‘I doubt there is one,’ someone opines.
-‘Palm Springs is a retirement community, people come here to die.’
+‘Palm Springs is mostly a retirement community, people come here to die.’

-‘No thanks, I am tired.
+‘No thanks, Joe.
+I am tired.
 I didn’t get enough sleep last night.’
-Not his idea of fun, to wade through strip joints with tipsy salesmen away from their wives.
+No longer his idea of fun to wade through strip joints, especially with tipsy salesmen away from their wives.
 It is not even of anthropological interest.
 On the bus ride back to the hotel, Ved is seated next to Fardad, a field engineer from Los Angeles, who inquires where Ved is from before revealing his own place of origin: Persia.
 ‘Why not say Iran?’ asks Ved.

-Omnicon’s contingent is soon divided into tribes of American Indians: Hopi, Navajo, Sioux, etc. Each is to compete in quintessential “Indian activities,” such as making a campfire, a treasure hunt, pitching a nylon tent, and climbing rope ladders.
-His tribe is Navajo, and he is part of a group that is to build a campfire.
-Meanwhile alcohol starts flowing from four portable kiosks.
-It is late evening shortly before sunset.
+Omnicon’s contingent is soon divided into tribes of American Indians: Hopi, Navajo, Sioux, and so on.
+Each is to compete in quintessential ‘Indian activities,’ such as making a campfire, a treasure hunt, pitching a nylon tent, and installing and climbing rope ladders for fun.
+His tribe is Navajo, and their job is to build three campfires.
+Meanwhile, alcohol starts flowing from four portable kiosks.
+It is just before sunset.
 The desert air is starting to cool.